smolquants/papr-review-2023-02/review/funding-rates.md

 where `f = f' + r` in both PAPR and perp cases. `f'` can be interpreted as the mark "premium" component of the funding rate and `r` the interest rate component when using the BitMEX analogy.

-Interestingly, passively holding the PAPR token for an NFT collection appears equivalent to playing the basis trade on a hypothetical perp for that same NFT collection, through the replication strategy above.
+Interestingly, passively holding the PAPR token for an NFT collection appears equivalent to playing the basis trade on a hypothetical perp (i.e. NFT/ETH perp market) for that same NFT collection, through the replication strategy above.
 Therefore, price appreciation on the respective PAPR token should produce similar returns to that of the basis trade on a hypothetical NFT perp.